 What is a UBIT blocker corporation?

-The tax-exempt parent can exercise substantial influence over the UBIT blocker corporation so long as it does not control its day-to-day activities.
-If the tax-exempt parent is excessively involved in the UBIT blocker corporation’s day to day activities, the UBIT blocker corporation’s unrelated business income may be attributed to the charity.
+The tax-exempt parent can exercise substantial influence over the UBIT blocker corporation so long as it does not control its day-to-day affairs.
+If the tax-exempt parent is excessively involved in the UBIT blocker corporation’s day-to-day activities, the UBIT blocker corporation’s unrelated business income may be attributed to the charity.

 A properly organized and operated UBIT blocker corporation makes it possible for tax-exempt organizations to capitalize on business opportunities, even if those business opportunities might otherwise threaten their tax-exempt status.